Affiliate Disclosure: By buying the products we recommend, you help keep the lights on at MakeUseOf. Read more.

-Calculating the right amount of tax is important.
+Calculating the right amount of tax is essential.
 It can also be difficult.
-With that in mind, I’ve tracked down two Excel tax calculators to ensure you don’t miss a single penny.
+With that in mind, I’ve tracked down three Microsoft Excel tax calculators to ensure you don’t miss a single penny.

 I’ve made every effort to ensure these tax calculators work as they should—and they do—but your taxes are your responsibility.
-We’re just helping you on the way.
+These tax template spreadsheets just help you on the way.